These Are The Fashion Trends Worth Investing In Now

 Less a trend and more a mindset, perhaps, but NET-A-PORTER senior market editor Libby Page sees a shift in shopping patterns toward investments and items that will retain their value.
 “We have seen a move away from pieces that fulfill a ‘one-time wear’ and a marked shift towards items that will stand the test of time,” she says.
 From classic coats and blazers to perfectly-tailored denim and oh-so-soft sweaters, these staples will never go out of style.

 Tomasi Hill is nodding toward chunky platform mules as a standout footwear moment for the year, despite the fact that they’re bolder and braver than the perennial low heel.
 “It’s funny how your eyes adjust to trends and ‘normalize’ them,” she observes.
 "A few years ago, it was totally outrageous from a fashion sense to wear Crocs.
 Now, we keep upping the ante with platform Crocs and rubber mules that are so ugly, they're irresistible.”

 Macro Trend: Homme Girl

-t.a.
-Owner and Buyer Telsha Anderson-Boone is looking forward to the ‘Homme Girl’ aesthetic that she’s spotted on the streets of New York, on her customers, and in her own social circle.
+t.a. owner and buyer Telsha Anderson-Boone is a big fan of the “Homme Girl” aesthetic that she’s spotted on the streets of New York, on her customers, and in her own social circle.
 “Power suits are making their way back to our closets!
-There's been a huge shift in consumer shopping habits since 2020 and the positive shift has allowed more individuals to explore other ways of dressing and ultimately return to styles and reimagine them in ways that continue to surprise me."
+There's been a huge shift in consumer shopping habits since 2020, and the positive shift has allowed more individuals to explore other ways of dressing and ultimately return to styles and reimagine them in ways that continue to surprise me."